-Did you know Moses’ grandson became a pagan priest?
-And that he led the tribe of Dan in worshiping an idol made from the silver that the Philistines paid Delilah for betraying Samson.
-This story may sound too bizarre to be true so don’t take my word for it.
+Did you know Moses’ grandson became a pagan priest, and that he led the tribe of Dan in worshiping an idol made from the silver that the Philistines paid Delilah for betraying Samson?
+The story climaxes with the priest and a group of spies claiming God will be on their side in a raid against a peaceful village of Laish.
+This story may sound too bizarre to be true, so don’t take my word for it.
 You can find all of the details for yourself in the book of Judges chapters 17 and 18.
-Although the scriptures don’t say that Micah’s mother was Delilah it is widely believed within the Jewish tradition.
+Although the scriptures don’t say that Micah’s mother was Delilah, it is widely believed within the Jewish tradition.
 This story and many like it beg the question, “is God on our side?”

 Micah’s priest and the spies that the tribe of Dan sent into Laish certainly believed that God was on their side.
 There are even two verses in the story which say that God blessed the destruction of Laish and that God had given the land to the Danites, but that only raises another question.
 If someone in the scriptures believes that God is telling them to do something does that mean it’s true?
 If a rogue priest in the “hills of Ephraim” was wrong, could a prophet of Israel be wrong?
 And if a priest and a prophet can be wrong then how can we know what God’s will truly is?